-People preparing for military, law enforcement, and firefighting professions number in the millions, with new groups of young men and women every year making the decision to serve our country and communities.
-Trainees have many questions typically depending upon what tactical profession they are preparing for in their future.
+People preparing for military, law enforcement and firefighting professions number in the millions, with new groups of young men and women every year deciding to serve our country and communities.
+Trainees typically have many questions, depending upon what tactical profession they are preparing for in their future.

-When you ask "what type of people become ______?" and are referring to those who serve this country and its communities, you might want to take a look at their mottos, creeds and codes.
-Every group in the military, law enforcement, and fire fighters have either a few-word motto or a several-paragraph creed to live by.
-You can get an idea of what kind of mindset you need going into these jobs from these few words of Latin mottos or longer creeds.
-They were created by members of these units, and represent the type of people who serve in these tactical professions.
+You can get an idea about what kind of mindset you need going into these jobs from these Latin mottos or longer creeds.
+They were created by members of these units and represent the type of people who serve in these tactical professions.
 But what about a creed for the trainee or recruit?

-It has been difficult to find official recruit, candidate, or trainee creeds.
-The Fire-Fighting community does have a Fire Fighter Recruit Creed that is very motivational and gives you an understanding of an uncertain future in the firefighting profession.
+It has been difficult to find official recruit, candidate or trainee creeds.
+The firefighting community has a Fire Fighter Recruit Creed that is motivational and gives you an understanding of their profession.

-But most Americans seeking public service professions as a first responder do not have a creed.
-Those who are preparing for challenging programs with high attrition rates and relatively small community numbers could use something that helps them focus on "WHY" they need to train hard every day.
+Most Americans seeking public service professions as a first responder, though, do not have a creed.
+Those who are preparing for challenging programs with high attrition rates and relatively small community numbers could use something that helps them focus on why they must train hard every day.
 The below Trainee Creed is a focused paragraph of motivational words to live by each day to guide your training when you have to rely on your discipline to keep going.

-If you are not familiar with the exact Heroclitus quote it goes like this:
+If you are not familiar with the Greek philosopher Heraclitus's exact quote, it goes like this:

 "Out of every one hundred men, ten shouldn't even be there, eighty are just targets, nine are the real fighters, and we are lucky to have them, for they make the battle.
 Ah, but the one, one is a warrior, and he will bring the others back."

-Check out these links for a few of the groups out there with motivational words to live by each day.
+Check out these links for some groups out there with motivational words to live by each day.

-Many of these above creeds discuss the honor and pride it is to serve their country and communities in any tactical profession.
-To understand that there is risk and you have to first be the type of person who accepts these risks to personal safety and perhaps your life while protecting others in some fashion.
-The creeds are fairly romantic views of service and the new Trainee Creed reflects that same honor, pride, and never quit attitude one must have in order to make it To and Through these training programs and serve our country and its communities.
+Many of these creeds discuss the honor and pride it is to serve their country and communities in any tactical profession.
+The creeds are fairly romantic views of service, and the new Trainee Creed reflects that same honor, pride and never-quit attitude one must have to make it to and through these training programs and serve our country and its communities.

-Thank you for those who currently serve, have served, as well as those of you who a preparing your mind and body now for a life of service.
-The trainees today are the future and preparing properly and being the best you can now, will save lives tomorrow.
-Good luck, God Speed, Semper Fi, and Never Quit!
+Thank you for those who currently serve and have served, as well as those who are preparing their mind and body now for a life of service.
+The trainees today are the future, and preparing properly and being the best you can now will save lives tomorrow.
+Good luck, god speed, Semper Fi and never quit.